sailingpeng/2021_ActivationNetworkMapping/README.md

 # 2021_ActivationNetworkMapping
-raw image files for all figures presented in "Activation Network Localization of Facial Emotion Processing"
+raw image files for all figures presented in "Activation Network Localization of Facial Emotion Processing", including Supplementary Figures